Transitioning back to campus updates

 - Undergo a temperature check upon arrival at campus

-- Wear a face mask at all times on campus – free face masks will be made available daily at all temperature check points for students, or students can use their own mask
+- From Monday 23 November, wear a mask when indoors (e.g. classroom, office, lab), outside when physical distancing is difficult to observe, and when travelling to and from campus on public transport.
+You must carry a face mask with you at all times.
+Free face masks will be made available daily at all temperature check points for students, or students can use their own mask

 - Swipe your card at the entrance to buildings and rooms, even if they are unlocked, to confirm your attendance